 In Italy, DOC (Denominazione di Origine controllata) laws are meant to preserve the integrity of traditional Italian food products by ensuring the flavor and quality.
 So within the European Union, per DOC regulations, Parmesan and Parmigiano-Reggiano are the same cheese.

 Parmesans are primarily used for grating and in Italy are termed grana, meaning "grain," referring to their granular textures.
 Within Italy, cheeses like Parmigiano-Reggiano are also called grana.
 Many of these cheeses are delicious in their own right.
 An example is the cheese Grana Padano.

 The name Parmigiano is used in parts of Italy for grana cheeses that don't meet the protected designation of origin requirements for Parmigiano-Reggiano, such as specific areas of production, what the cattle eat, lengthy aging and so on.

 Parmesan is the English and American translation of the Italian word Parmigiano-Reggiano.
 There is also evidence that in the 17th to 19th centuries Parmigiano-Reggiano was called Parmesan in Italy and France.

-In the United States, the word "Parmesan" is not regulated.
-A cheese labeled as Parmesan in the United States might be genuine Parmigiano-Reggiano, but it's more likely to be an imitation.
-Most U.S. versions are typically aged a minimum of 10 months.
+In the U.S., the word "Parmesan" is not regulated.
+A cheese labeled as Parmesan in the U.S. might be genuine Parmigiano-Reggiano, but it's more likely to be an imitation.
+Most U.S. versions typically age a minimum of 10 months.